 Robert ‘Rocky’ F. Powers, 89, passed away peacefully in Greenwood on Tuesday, November 17, 2020 with his daughters by his side.
-A memorial service will be held at the First Presbyterian Church at a later time.
+A memorial service will be held 3:00 P.M.
+Saturday, December 5 at First Presbyterian Church in Greenwood.

 Rocky was born in Vicksburg, on September 8, 1931 to George Bryant Powers and Ruth Allums Powers.
 After graduating high-school, he joined the Air Force and became a sergeant, serving in the Korean War.
 Once the war concluded, he enrolled at Ole Miss, where he was an active member of Kappa Alpha for over 50 years.
 While in attendance, he met and married Elizabeth Ann Carr of Tupelo, and upon graduation, they settled in Greenwood.
 He was employed at Staplcotn from 1956-1976, where he began a career with Zurn Industries (now Balkamp) and retired in 1995.
 While working for Zurn, he traveled extensively throughout the US.
 He was the Project Manager for each construction site, where his crews were responsible for building the cooling tower division for nuclear power plants.
 At the time of his retirement, he was in Tampa FL, which was the headquarters for Zurn Industries.